Birusama/ALS-Refactored-EOS/README.md

 0. Install all required programs.

-1. Setup a Domain Name, Dynamic DNS or use ngrok access Jenkins via port (default is 8080).

-2. Setup Jenkins
+1. Setup a remote network access to Github Runners or Jenkins.

 3. Setup Discord